 There are many ways to connect your classroom with other classrooms and people who can help your students to learn.
 Here some of my favourite ways to connect and resources to help you use them effectively in your classroom.

-- Google Hangouts is also a great option for video conferencing.
+- Google Hangouts.
 Check out the Connected Classrooms community on Google+

 - Primary Blog Examples Sorted by Blog Host (if you’re looking for inspiration)